andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 - Various energy sources are transformed into electricity to power the systems
 - Financial transactions occur, e.g., advertisers paying to access user data

-We can't discuss all the interrelationships in the interaction between the many subsystems, but the example can illustrate how we should think **holistically** and include different systems and their **sustainability contexts** in our own work in order to give a true picture of the context of our digital products.
+We can't discuss *all* the interrelationships in the interaction between the many subsystems, but the example can illustrate how we should think holistically and include different systems and their sustainability contexts in our own work in order to give a true picture of the context of our digital products.

 ---

 ## What exactly is a system?

 If you're new to systems thinking, don't worry.
 In general, thinking in systems is quite simple.
-A **system** is a whole that consists of several **interconnected parts** (which can also be called *elements*, *components* or *members*) that interact with each other.
+A system is a whole that consists of several interconnected parts (which can also be called *elements*, *components* or *members*) that interact with each other.

 The illustration below shows a simple model of a system consisting of several elements.
-The elements of a system can also be considered as **independent systems**, or **subsystems** that can be further analyzed.
+The elements of a system can also be considered as independent systems, or subsystems that can be further analyzed.

 ![A generic system model](resources/I_2.2.png "This generic system model illustrates how inputs are processed through the elements of the system and their interconnections to create outputs.
 The model is universally applicable and can be used to analyze and understand all types of systems.")

 The figure hows a *system*, which has both an *input* and an *output*, meaning that it is an *open system* that exchanges something with the outside world.
 An input can be many things, such as energy, information or materials, and the same goes for an output.
 Some of the output can also be used as *feedback* to the system, which in turn can be used in system processes.

-The components of the system interact with each other and the system also interacts with its *environment*; this is called an *open system*.
+The components of the system interact with each other and the system also interacts with its *environment*, hence this is an *open system*.
 There are also *closed systems* that do not exchange anything with the outside world, that have no input or output, but these are rare.

 The diagram also shows that the *elements of the system are interconnected*, and that certain *processes or interactions* take place inside the system that transform input into output.

 It is important that you pay attention to the dotted lines on the drawing that surround the system itself – the environment.
 The system's environment, or *system context*, plays as big a role for the system as the components themselves.

-> After all, what is the point of setting up a heating system in the Sahara or a cooling system in the permafrost of Greenland?
+Context is important: A fish's gills are a perfect system for breathing in water but are completely useless on dry land.
+A key is a flawless system for opening its matching lock but is just a useless piece of metal for any other door.
 The systems can only make sense in the right environment and in the right context.

 ---

 In systems theory we can distinguish between:

-- **Emergent systems**
+- Emergent systems
-- **Designed systems**
+- Designed systems

 ## Emergent systems

+A key insight from systems thinking is that systems are often *more than the sum of their parts*.
+New properties can emerge when the components interact in ways that create something unprecedented or complex.
+This phenomenon is called emergence and is central to understanding how systems evolve.

-Emergent systems arise **spontaneously** through the interactions between their components **without a central control**.
-A good example of emergence is an **ant colony**, where each ant follows its own simple rules, while the colony as a whole can be seen as a **complex system** that forms patterns without any single ant having an overview of the overall system.
+Emergent systems arise spontaneously through the interactions between their components without a central control.
+A good example of emergence is an ant colony, where each ant follows its own simple rules, while the colony as a whole can be seen as a complex system that forms patterns without any single ant having an overview of the overall system.

-A key insight from systems thinking is that systems are often more than the sum of their parts.
-New properties can emerge when the components interact in ways that create something unexpected or complex.
-This phenomenon is called **emergence** and is central to understanding how systems evolve.

-These emergent phenomena occur in biological and other systems and organizations.
+These emergent phenomena not only occur in biological systems, but also in all other systems and organizations.
 In a company, informal cross-departmental collaborations emerge where ideas, methods and experiences flow freely.
 New digital tools gain traction, not through official channels, but through the mutual recommendations and experimentation of colleagues.
 Over time, these spontaneous communities and practices lead to different ways of working merging into a pattern that no single person designed.

-Think of a social media platform, for example: although it is designed with specific functions and purposes in mind, the individual contributions, routines and communication patterns of users can create new, **unforeseen structures** over time.
-This creates a **spontaneous, self-organizing order** that was not originally intended.
+Think of a social media platform, for example: although it is designed with specific functions and purposes in mind, the individual contributions, routines and communication patterns of users can create new, unforeseen structures over time.
+This creates a spontaneous, self-organizing order that was not originally intended.

 ## Designed systems

 Designed systems are man-made, they often have a specific purpose, and we know the components of the system and the relationship between them.
-Engineering can create **technological systems** such as a spaceship, but it is also possible to create **organizational systems** such as a company.
+Engineering can create technological systems such as a spaceship, but it is also possible to create organizational systems such as a company.

 Designed systems are often easier to understand if we only know the thinking behind them, but they can also have a certain emergence over time.
 For example, a company founded with a specific business plan may change its activities over time as the market changes.
-The systems in a spaceship sent on a specific space mission will rarely change, but there are examples where, during a mission, the space operation center have to improvise and let the systems work in new and different ways to fulfill the mission.
+The systems in an unmanned spaceship sent on a specific space mission will rarely change, but there are examples where, during a mission, the space operation center have to improvise and let the systems work in new and different ways to fulfill the mission.

 In the digital world, we often see a mix of designed and emergent systems.
-Consider a platform like Reddit, where the developers have designed the underlying infrastructure, but users decide what topics emerge and how the debate unfolds.
-In some cases, organic development has gone off the rails - such as when subreddits were flooded with hateful or harassing posts.
-In these situations, Reddit chose to change the design by introducing stricter moderation rules, improved reporting features and the ability to ban users or close problematic forums.
+Consider a social media platform, where the developers have designed the underlying infrastructure, but users decide what topics emerge and how the debate unfolds.
+In some cases, organic development can go off the rails - such as when comment sections are flooded with hateful or harassing posts.
+In these situations, the platform can chose to change the system's design by introducing stricter moderation rules, improved reporting features and the ability to ban users or close problematic forums.
 In this way, the emergent developments could be kept within designed certain limits.

 ## Digital twins
-There are also examples of digital systems mirroring physical systems one-to-one. **Digital twins** is an approach to digitization where physical systems have a digital counterpart.
+There are also examples of digital systems mirroring physical systems one-to-one.
+Digital twins is an approach to digitization where physical systems have a digital counterpart.

 Imagine a cargo ship that has a digital twin.
 The real ship is sailing on the sea, and it's digital twin is a real time simulation of the ships current properties.
 This digital version can, through thousands of data points, provide an accurate and real time picture of the ship: